Still Photography of Live Performance

 With the remaining non-stinkers, there are some edits you can make that will probably be common to the group.
 For instance, all of the files from a single show will probably want the same degree of color tweaking.
 (Sometimes overall color can change from act to act, but even then it's usually not much.)
 If most of the pictures look a little dark, which is likely, go ahead and raise the exposure slider for all of them.
 You can come back and refine settings to individual files later--you don't have to do everything at once.

 Look at the “Black” slider.
 It controls how much of your very dark areas will or won't go into complete blackness.
 In spite of my carping about maintaining detail in the extremes, usually you still want something to go to blackest black.
-Without that true black in a photo, pictures show an unsatisfying haziness.
+Without that true black, pictures show an unsatisfying haziness.
 This is true of pictures taken on a stage or at a picnic.
 Often all the shots in a show will want the same setting.

 The Black slider will have a huge affect on the picture's contrast, so it might seem redundant for the program to also have a "Contrast" control.
 Unlike Black and "White", which control the placement of the ends of the tonal scale, Contrast works around the middle, so it's much more subtle.